 - For in the priesthood being changed; a change of law also happens by necessity.

-- For the One about whom these things were spoken *belongs to another tribe, from which no one has attended the altar.
+- For the One about whom these things are spoken *belongs to another tribe, from which no one has attended the altar.

 - For it’s obvious that our Lord has arisen from Judah, a tribe about which Moses said nothing concerning priests.